 Staff provide intake and investigation services for youth who are arrested by the police and delivered to Juvenile Hall or referred to the Department by a notice to appear.
-Minors who are placed on probation and remain in the community are supervised to ensure compliance with the court-ordered conditions of probation and to receive services aimed at reducing continued delinquency.
-Minors most at risk of removal from the community and placement in foster or group homes receive intensive supervision from the Family Preservation Unit.
-If placement out of the home becomes necessary, Deputy Probation Officers maintain regular face-to-face contact with the minor with family reunification being the goal if possible.
+Minors who are placed on probation and remain in the community are supervised to ensure compliance with the court-ordered conditions of probation and to receive

-To provide community protection and safety by enforcing compliance with court-ordered probation while also offering rehabilitative opportunities to juvenile offenders, thereby reducing recidivism.
+To provide community protection and safety by enforcing compliance with courtordered probation while also offering rehabilitative opportunities to juvenile offenders, thereby reducing recidivism.

-Accurately assess the risk and needs of minors delivered to Juvenile Hall for law violations to reduce the number detained
+Accurately assess the risk and needs of minors delivered to Juvenile Hall for law violations to reduce the number detained.

-Juvenile Services FY 2004 Actual FY 2005 Actual FY 2006 Goal FY 2007 Goal of Assessments Completed 1,200 2,900 2,500 2,500 of Minors Delivered to Juvenile Hall and Not Detained 379 469 500 530
+Juvenile Services FY 2004 Actual FY 2005 Actual FY 2006 Goal FY 2007 Goal of assessments completed 1,200 2,900 2,500 2,500 of minors delivered to Juvenile Hall and not detained 379 469 500 530